nesiax/BookedScheduler/README.md

 ALTER USER pgbs_user WITH PASSWORD '<your_password>';
 ```

-If you are creating a database from scratch you would be better running the script: ```pgbs_db_data-2021-01-25.sql``` (located under the ```database_schema/pgsql/``` directory) on the above database since that will create everything to get up and running.
+If you are creating a database from scratch you would be better running the script: ```pgbs_db_data-2021-01-25.sql``` (located under the [database_schema/pgsql](database_schema/pgsql) directory) on the above database since that will create everything to get up and running.

 ## Database migration

 In case you want to migrate a MySQL database, here are the steps:

-Firt make sure that you can access mysql and postgresql database from command line, like so:
+First make sure that you can access mysql and postgresql database from command line, like so:

 ```
 $ mysql -h <mysql_host> -u <mysql_user> <mysql_db> -p